bbl-Laobu/AnimatedTransitionNavPageDemo/README.md

 ```

 Again, we can use different types of animations and further configure the properties.

+So, there you have it.
+A simple example on how to set-up Custom Transitions using 3 different implmentation techniques.

 Enjoy and any question or improvements, please let me know.
 Laobu!